 Supervisors are responsible for ensuring that every employee is instructed in the safest manner to perform his or her work, for ensuring that the physical areas where employees work are free of hazards, and for seeing that any injured or ill employee or student receives immediate treatment.
 You are responsible for performing your work in a safe manner and reporting any work-related injury or illness to your supervisor immediately.

 Supervisors are responsible for notifying the Office of Human Resources of any employee accidents, injuries or illnesses.
 All New York Tech employees are required to obtain a photo identification card from New York Tech Security.
 All employees who drive to work must obtain a valid New York Tech parking permit for any personal vehicle they park on the Long Island or Central Islip campuses and adhere to all of New York Tech's parking rules and regulations.
 The permit is to be displayed in the lower left-hand corner of the rear windshield.

 Tech Safe is a security app customized for the entire New York Tech community.
 The user-friendly app is a direct channel to New York Tech Campus Security and enhances the university's community and safety response to incidents and emergencies.
 Tech Safe is fully functional for the Long Island and New York City campuses.

 Workplace Health and Safety

 In accordance with the New York Health and Essential Rights Act (NY HERO Act), New York Tech has adopted workplace health and safety measures to protect employees against exposure and infection during a declared airborne disease outbreak.
 New York Tech focuses on the health and safety of all students, faculty, and staff and has instituted plans that reflect our commitment to ensuring the health and safety of the university community.
-You may also email Office of Real Estate Development and Sustainable Capital Planning at REDSCAP@nyit.edu for more information on this plan.
+You may also contact the Office of Capital Planning and Facilities for more information on this plan.